-With this in mind, we've sought out places to watch the fireworks at the Marin County Fair that don't involve leaving the car while little ones can doze in peace.
-Obviously you can just pay your $16 and go to the fair, but again, if you've got two sleeping children in the car, this isn't really going to work.
-Neither is driving over near the fair—it's hard to see anything from the area along Civic Center Drive, and the resulting post-fireworks gridlock around the fairgrounds is totally miserable.
+With this in mind, we've sought out places to watch the fantastic fireworks display at the Marin County Fair that don't involve leaving the car, so the little ones can doze in peace.
+Obviously you can just pay your $20 and go to the fair, but again, if you've got two sleeping children in the car, this isn't going to work.
+Neither is driving over near the fair—it's hard to see anything from the area along Civic Center Drive, and the resulting post-fireworks gridlock around the fairgrounds is pretty miserable.

 Actually, our all time favorite fireworks display is put on by the city of Sonoma (where we actually lived for a short time, pre-kids).
 There's a really nice home-town feel about the whole thing, and they put on a really superb show.
 With the kids getting a little older now we're definitely planning go back up there.
 The only drawback is its popularity.
-It's great if you have friends or family within walking distance of the field near Vallejo's house, but if you drive there the traffic jam of people trying to head back out of town is pretty awful.
+It's great if you have friends or family within walking distance of the field near General Vallejo's house, but if you drive there the traffic jam of people trying to head back out of town can be pretty grueling.